All content copyright ©Can Sönmez

 Introduction: I first started looking into the background of BJJ when I began watching DVDs of the early Ultimate Fighting Championship, several years before I began my training at the Roger Gracie Academy.
 When I find something I enjoy, I like to find out as much as possible about the subject, so start researching on the net, in books, DVDs etc. That would eventually result in my long summaries on the UFC events.
 After I began BJJ in 2006, I soon found myself scouring the net for reading material, as well as picking up a few books (see my sources).
 Another summary seemed like a natural progression.

-It has taken me a while to get enough books, internet articles and newspapers together that I felt I could do the subject of BJJ history any kind of justice, but there is still lots I'd like to read (in particular, Reyla Gracie's book on her father Carlos Gracie and a biography of Geo Omori, both currently only available in Portuguese).
-Roberto Pedreira is due to release some major contributions to BJJ research in 2014 and 2015, resulting in his three volume Choque.
+It has taken me a while to get enough books, internet articles and newspapers together that I felt I could do the subject of BJJ history any kind of justice, but there is still lots I'd like to read.
+Roberto Pedreira released some major contributions to BJJ research in 2014 and 2015, resulting in his three volume Choque.
 A similar (if less well referenced) release was With The Back On The Ground: those two books are probably the best I've seen in terms of serious BJJ history.
 The long-anticipated English translation of Reila Gracie's 2008 biography of her Carlos Gracie arrived in 2014, another useful source.

 I'm also planning to add in details from the Black Belt archive, which might take a while.
-On top of that, I've been writing regular team history articles for Jiu Jitsu Style since 2010 and a broader hsitorical summary fro GroundWork, which have both helped bring up further details.
+On top of that, I've been writing regular team history articles for Jiu Jitsu Style since 2010 and a broader historical summary for GroundWork, which have both helped bring up further details.

 If anybody reading this has further historical resources, I'd love to hear about them.
 Any corrections are also welcome, as long as you can direct me to your source (i.e., a book, a reputable website etc).
 As ever, the below writing is based on Google, internet forums and the few English books available on the market, so it is certainly not definitive.